cuiyongbo/hello-world/my_wiki/programmer_note/redis/redis_faq.rst

     - mysql binlog + asynchronous update cache (using message queue)
     - use Redis WAIT command to ensure Data consistency between master- slave replications

-        WAIT makes sure that a write can wait for acknowledgment until multiple replicas confirm that write.
+        WAIT makes sure that a write can wait for acknowledgement until multiple replicas confirm that write.
 This makes sure that a write confirmed with WAIT on replicas are durable even if a node catches on fire and never comes back to the cluster.